seop02/adiabatic_covar/README.md

 # Variational Eigenstate Preparation using Adiabatic CoVaR

-This is an implementation of the Adiabatic CoVaR.
+This is an implementation of the Adiabatic CoVaR introduced in [this paper][1].
-The works in this repository provides mathematica notebook that demonstrates the adiabatic CoVaR in [QuESTLink][1].
+The works in this repository provides mathematica notebook that demonstrates the adiabatic CoVaR in [QuESTLink][2].

 ## Brief explanation